-The Assistive Technology Center at The Ohio State University Medical Center provides customized assessments for people with physical, cognitive or sensory disabilities.
+The Assistive Technology Center at The Ohio State University Wexner Medical Center provides customized assessments for people with physical, cognitive or sensory disabilities.
 Our goal is to help you reach your highest potential at home, work, school and play through the use of technology.
 We provide assistive devices such as wheelchairs, scooters, special computer equipment, communication devices and vehicle modifications.

 As a leader in the field of assistive technology, we provide assistive technology services for those affected by:

 - Brain injury

 - Cerebral palsy (a group of chronic conditions affecting body movement and muscle coordination)

 - Neurological diseases (such as ALS, multiple sclerosis and muscular dystrophy)

 - Spinal cord injury

 - Stroke (blocked or bleeding blood vessel in the brain)

 Why Choose The Ohio State University Wexner Medical Center?

 Rehabilitation can help you regain function and independence.
 We offer the technological tools to help — from talking on the phone to communicating through your computer and getting to where you need to go.
 There are many other reasons to choose our programs and services: